 For purposes of performance evaluation, total return will be compared to appropriate indices comprised of similar investments.

-The A&FC realizes that there will be deviations from these performance targets.
+The IMC realizes that there will be deviations from these performance targets.
 Normally, results are evaluated over a three- to five-year time horizon, but shorter-term results will be regularly reviewed and earlier action taken if in the best interest of the ARRL.

 Investment Guidelines

-Full discretion, within the parameters of the guidelines described herein, is granted to the IAM regarding asset allocation, the selection of securities, and the timing of transactions.
+Full discretion, within the parameters of the guidelines described herein, is granted to the IM regarding asset allocation, the selection of securities, and the timing of transactions.
 See Appendix I for the Asset Allocation Policy.

-The IAM shall normally be fully invested, subject to the Asset Allocation Policy and the guidelines contained in the following paragraphs.
+The IM shall normally be fully invested, subject to the Asset Allocation Policy and the guidelines contained in the following paragraphs.

 Equity investments (i.e., common and preferred stocks, convertibles, warrants and rights) are permitted.
-The IAM should determine that the securities are investment grade.
+The IM should determine that the securities are investment grade.
 American Depository Receipts (ADR’s), which are dollar-denominated foreign securities traded on the domestic U.S. stock exchanges, may be held.

 The maximum amount that may be invested in any one company is 4% of portfolio at market.

 The overall average quality of the fixed-income portfolio shall be “A” or better (S&P) or “A2” (Moody’s) at the time of purchase.
-Below investment grade issues may comprise no more than 15% of the fixed-income portfolio.
-International securities may comprise up to 10% of the fixed-income portfolio.
+Below investment grade issues (Ba1 Moody’s or BB+ S&P) may comprise no more than 15% of the fixed-income portfolio.
+International bonds may comprise up to 10% of the fixed-income portfolio.

 Fixed-income securities of an individual issuer, except for U.S. Treasury securities and U.S. Government Agency securities backed by the full faith and credit of the U.S. Government, shall not constitute more than 2% of the total investment portfolio.
 Fixed-income securities of an individual issuer rated AA (S&P) or Aa2 (Moody’s) or better may constitute up to 3% of the total investment portfolio.

-The IAM may invest in Mutual Funds and Exchange Traded Funds that are, in his or her opinion, , in compliance with this IPS.
+The IM may invest in Mutual Funds and Exchange Traded Funds that are, in the opinion of the IM, in compliance with this IPS.

-The IAM may maintain reserve and cash equivalent investments.
+The IM may maintain reserve and cash equivalent investments.
 These investments should be made on the basis of safety and liquidity and secondarily by yield.

-erivatives (securities) are not permitted, unless specifically approved by the A&FC.
+Direct derivatives (securities) are not permitted, unless specifically approved by the Board.

-The disposition of of eligible securities will be determined by the IAM consistent with these policies, subject to restrictions on disposition of publicly traded securities by the donor.

-Excess operating cash, of a temporary nature, not transferred to the Investment Portfolio may be invested by the CFO following guidelines established by this IPS.
+Excess operating cash, of a temporary nature, not transferred to the Investment Portfolio may be invested by the CFO in cash or cash equivalents.

 Ineligible Investments

-Unless specifically approved by the A&FC, the following securities, strategies and investments are not eligible for inclusion within the ARRL Portfolio.
+Unless specifically approved by the Board, the following securities, strategies and investments are not eligible for inclusion within the ARRL Portfolio.

 Direct investments in commodities.
-Publicly-traded equity investments which are intended to hold commodities as a material percentage of assets are a permissible investment; however, in aggregate, such investments shall not constitute more than 5% of the total investment portfolio.
+Publicly-traded equity investments, which are intended to hold commodities as a material percentage of assets, are a permissible investment; however, in aggregate, such investments shall not constitute more than 5% of the total investment portfolio.

 Privately placed or other non-marketable debt.